 Tamed Wild Box - $60.00

-A modern practice in place of the traditional Yule log is creating a Yule candle holder by taking a branch (ash if possible, but oak is a good substitute) and flattening one side so it sits in place, then drilling three holes into the top side to hold the candles.
+In place of the traditional Yule log, a more modern practice is to create a Yule candle holder by taking a branch (ash if possible, but oak is a good substitute) and flattening one side so it sits in place, then drilling three holes into the top side to hold the candles.

 Below are a couple of traditional recipes to celebrate Yule: